3krup/3krup.github.io/_pages/General/CDSA.md

 -   **Understanding the "Why":** It’s not enough to just know a command.
 I made an effort to understand _why_ I was using a specific Splunk query or _why_ I was looking at a particular log file.
 Understanding the attacker's perspective greatly helps in defense.
 -   **Extra Practice:** Although the Academy is sufficient, If you don't have experience you should do some HTB boxes before attepmting certification.

-#### **The Exam**
+---

+## 💻 The 7-Day Exam Experience

 The exam itself lasts for **7 days**.
 When you begin, you are given VPN access and a "Letter of Engagement" that explains your task.

-The format is as follows: You are placed in an environment with multiple machines, and your task is to investigate **two separate security incidents**.
+You are placed in an environment with multiple machines, and your task is to investigate **two separate security incidents**.
 During your investigation, you will find evidence, analyze logs, network traffic, memory dumps, and files.

 The key to passing isn't just the technical analysis.
 To pass, you must write and submit a **professional, detailed incident report**.
 This report must contain all your findings, evidence (screenshots), the attack timeline, the tools and SIEM queries you used, and recommendations for remediation.
 The report carries a massive portion of the final grade.

-#### **My Exam Experience**

 My 7-day exam felt like a real job as a SOC Analyst.
 Here’s a breakdown of how it went for me:

 On the very first day, I managed to solve 16 out of 20 flags for the first incident.
-By the second day, I had already met the minimum passing requirement (16/20 flags total) and started writing the report for Incident 1 without waiting.

-On the third day, I began working on Incident 2, which was more difficult and required more independent investigation than the first one.
-In Incident 1, you have a clearer idea of what to look for and in what order, but Incident 2 was a different beast.
-After spending two days on that incident, I started writing the report for it once all the pieces of the puzzle began to fit together.
+By the second day, I had already met the minimum passing requirement and started writing the report for Incident 1.
+On the third day, I began working on Incident 2, which was more difficult.
+After spending two days on that incident, I started writing the report for it.

-In the meantime, I went back and finished Incident 1 completely, ending with 18 out of 20 flags.
 The final day was dedicated solely to finishing and polishing the report.
-I made sure to accompany every finding with screenshots.

-Throughout the entire process, I took meticulous notes.
-This turned out to be a very smart decision, as it allowed me to easily verify everything and ensure I didn't forget any details while writing the report.
-In terms of time commitment, I spent about 5 hours of real, productive work each day.
+Throughout the entire process, I took meticulous notes and screenshots.
+I spent about 5 hours of real, productive work each day.
 Thanks to my previous experience, I didn't find the certification overly difficult, but my thorough preparation on the HTB Academy was also a major contributing factor to that.

-#### **Tips**
+---

+## ✨ Key Tips for Success

 If you are planning to take the HTB CDSA, here are a few tips from my firsthand experience: